Morpheuslabs-io/smart-contracts/README.md

 This repository contains MITx token sales smart contract and the audit report.

-The sample smart contracts in the samples folder are used for references for those who want to learn smart contract development.
+The sample smart contracts in the samples folder are used for references and learning purpose for those who may want to learn smart contract development.

 # MITx-TokenSale